 Their lifestyle has changed a great deal over the past centuries; today there are only a few nomads left.
 By 2003, there were only about 21 million Bedouins in the world, and most of them had adopted a settled lifestyle.

-Clothing reflects the lifestyle and culture of the region's inhabitants.
+Clothing reflects the lifestyle and culture of the given era and region.